Why some creators are livid over the rise of fraudulent behavior in Fortnite and Roblox

 Emulating another creator’s work is not inherently against Epic Games’ rules — or in violation of any federal copyright laws.
 After all, this kind of behavior is widespread on more established creator platforms such as TikTok and YouTube.
 On Fortnite, however, some copycats have taken their mimicry a step further by filing bogus Digital Millennium Copyright Act (DMCA) claims against their rivals, with the goal of taking their competitors’ experiences down and thus diverting more traffic to their own.

-Fortnite’s copyright takedown system is fully complaint with the DMCA.
-When someone submits a report, the claim is reviewed by a combination of human moderators and automated tools to determine whether it is valid.
+Fortnite’s copyright takedown system is fully compliant with the DMCA.
+When someone submits a report, the claim is reviewed by an IP specialist to determine whether it is valid.
 Creators who are subject to copyright claims are informed of the alleged infringement and given instructions on how to file a valid legal counter-notice.
 If they do, the original reporter is given 10 days to file a legal suit, with the maps getting automatically reinstated if no suit is filed.

 But the first few days after publication are crucial for determining the long-term success of Fortnite Creative maps.
 Sitting in limbo for up to 10 days, even if the copyright claim ultimately turns out to be false, can severely damage a game’s momentum.
 Fortnite’s meticulous and DMCA-compliant copyright claim process reflects Epic Games’ commitment to curbing IP infringement on the platform — but creators feel the system doesn’t sufficiently protect them when bad actors abuse this line of attack.

-In January, for example, the prominent Fortnite Creative studio JOGO published an original game titled “Super Red vs. Blue.”
+In January, for example, the prominent Fortnite Creative studio JOGO — which officially launched in May of this year but has been publishing games since the beginning of 2024 — published an original game titled “Super Red vs. Blue.”
 Shortly after the game became one of Fortnite’s top 10 most popular maps, it was taken down for roughly 24 hours due to what JOGO staff believes was a false DMCA claim by a competitor.

 “A lot of these top maps were doing that as a way to kill momentum for maps, because they’d be stuck for at least 10 days or longer in a DMCA claim, and that would basically remove them from [Fortnite’s] Discover [page] completely,” said Fortnite influencer and JOGO founder Chad “Mustard Plays” Mustard.
 “Luckily, we have good lawyers, and we were able to counter-claim.
 We got back up fairly quickly, and it didn’t kill our momentum.”